-"Multifamily residential dwelling" or "multifamily residential premises" means of, from, or pertaining to a structure or structures containing five or more dwelling units in any vertical or horizontal arrangement on a single lot or building site.
+"Multifamily residential dwelling" or "multifamily residential premises" means of, from, or pertaining to a structure or structures containing greater than fourfive or more dwelling units in any vertical or horizontal arrangement on a single lot or building site.
 Multifamily premises do not include hotels, motels, or other transient occupancy facilities, which are considered commercial businesses.

 "Organic waste" means solid wastes containing material originated from living organisms and their metabolic waste products, including but not limited to food, green material, landscape and pruning waste, organic textiles and carpets, lumber, wood, paper products, printing and writing paper, manure, biosolids, digestate, and sludges or as otherwise defined in 14 CCR Section 18982(a)(46).
-Biosolids and digestate are as defined by 14 CCR Section 18982(a).
-Organic waste includes food waste, green waste, nonhazardous wood waste, and food-soiled paper waste that is mixed in with food waste.
+Biosolids and digestate are as defined by 14 CCR Section 18982(a). means Organic waste includes food waste, food waste, green waste, landscape and pruning waste, nonhazardous wood waste, and food-soiled paper waste that is mixed in with food waste.